SigMik/Final_Project_KAMSIG/README.md

 following findings:
-   * The best players in season 2022-2023 in LKL according to the calculated average points per games was Ahmad Caver from basketball team 'Wolves' with average result per game 17.09, while the best player from MLKL was Tyra Marie Buss with average result per game 10.57
+   * The best players in season 2022-2023 in LKL according to the calculated average points per games was Ahmad Caver from basketball team 'Wolves' with average result per game 17.09, while the best player from MLKL was Tyra Marie Buss from team 'Kauno Aistės-LSMU' with average result per game 10.57
-   * The top teams from the total 12 teams played in season 2022-2023 in LKL according to the calculated average efficiency ratio per game was 'Rytas' with efficiency of 157, the second and third place was taken by the teams 'Žalgiris' and 'Uniclub Casino - Juventus' with same efficiency of 155.
+   * The top teams from the total 12 teams played in season 2022-2023 in LKL according to the calculated average efficiency ratio per game was 'Rytas' with efficiency of 157, the second and third places were taken by the teams 'Žalgiris' and 'Uniclub Casino - Juventus' with same similar efficiency of approx. 155.
 However, the lowest efficiency of 87 was earned by the team 'Gargždai'.
-   * Referring to MLKL, the total number of teams which played in 2022-2023 were 5 teams.
-The best performance by efficiency was earned by the team 'Vilniaus Kibirkštis' with efficiency of 133, while the second and third place was taken by the 'Klaipėdos Neptūnas' and 'Kauno Aistės LSMU' teams with similar results of 81 and 77 accordingly.
+   * Referring to MLKL efficiency, the total number of teams which played in 2022-2023 were 5 teams.
+From the total number of 5 teams, the best performance by efficiency was earned by the team 'Vilniaus Kibirkštis' with efficiency of 133, while the second and third places were taken by the 'Klaipėdos Neptūnas' and 'Kauno Aistės-LSMU' teams with similar results of 81 and 77 accordingly.
 The lowest result was made by 'Šiaulių Šiauliai-Vilmers' team with efficiency of 52.
-   * Based on the results from analysis performance of basketball teams according to the points score in LKL during three last seasons, it can be noticed that not all the teams were playing in all analyzed periods. ...(to be done)
+   * Based on the results from analysis of basketball teams according to the points score in LKL during three last seasons, it can be noticed that during three last seasons, it can be stated that team 'Nevėžis-Optibet' with each season had the better points score results, as the graph line has the upward tendency to grow.
+Meanwhile, teams as 'Pieno žvaigždės' and 'Šiauliai' had the stable results during analysed period.
+However, it can be noticed that not all the teams were playing in all analyzed periods.
+For example, teams 'Prienų CBet' and 'Lietkabelis' played in 2020-2021 and 2021-2022 seasons, while teams 'Uniclub Casino - Juventus' and 'Labas Gas' played in 2021-2022 and 2022-2023 seasons.